 There is a certain idea within the Christian church about what God’s calling for our lives should look like.
 Some envision a life of quiet sacrifice, pushing aside all personal desire and passion for the sake of God’s kingdom.
 Others see a life in which their passions, dreams, and natural talents all work for the glory of God.
-As students of an online Christian college, we are sure that those same questions and concerns aren’t far from your mind.
+As students of an online seminary school, we are sure that those same questions and concerns aren’t far from your mind.
 As followers of Christ, are we relegated to lifelong sacrifice, never pursuing our own dreams or desires?
 Or are we free to follow our hearts wherever they will?

 Finding the Middle Ground